-- Next, go to the "Video" tab of the tool that you can see at the left corner of the interface and choose the "Output (Scaled) Resolution option and select a lower resolution from the drop-down list.
+- Next, go to the "Video" tab of the tool that you can see at the left corner of the interface and choose the "Output (Scaled) Resolution option.
+Then, select a lower resolution from the drop-down list.

-- Once set-up, hit the "Apply" and "Ok" button to save the changes and exit from the OBS.
+- Once set up, hit the "Apply" and "Ok" buttons to save the changes and exit from the OBS.
 After that, restart your computer and try recording your computer screen or stream a game and see if the encoding error is resolved.

 Lower the Frame Rate

 The frame rate option will control the number of frames that you are capturing from every second of the original screen video.
 With that, this will increase the pressure on the GPU, so it will be powerful enough to render all these frames.
 So, the good thing you can do is to reduce the frame rate to 30 or even lower won't affect the video's original quality.
 Basically, this will give enough room for the encoder to deal with the video.
 To do this, read the simple process below.

 - Open the OBS on your PC and go to the settings panel at the lower right corner of the tool.